fredoliveira/smtuc/README.md

 rake install
 ```

-If you built a new version of the gem and want to push it to [Rubygems.org](http://rubygems.org).
+If you built a new version of the gem and want to push it to [rubygems.org](http://rubygems.org) use `rake release`.
 This will automatically tag the source code according to the new version and create a new release on github.

 ```
-rake release
+$ rake release
+smtuc 0.0.3 built to pkg/smtuc-0.0.3.gem.
+Tagged v0.0.3.
+Pushed git commits and tags.
+Pushed smtuc 0.0.3 to rubygems.org
 ```

-See all other available rake tasks by running:
+See all other available rake tasks`:

 ```
 rake --tasks